-Commencing in 2016, stock options are no longer awarded to NE directors and Executives.
+Sock options are not awarded to NE directors and Executives.

 Administration.
 The Board will administer the Stock Option Plan and has the right to delegate the administration and operation of the Stock Option Plan, in whole or in part, to a committee of the Board.